1. The Festival

 Reflecting the Festival’s aim to cross and blur boundaries and encourage conversions, the International Competition presents a stimulating panorama of the contemporary short film landscape.

 Selected films compete for three equal International Short Film Awards.

 Chinese Language Competition:

-Dedicated to Chinese-language filmmakers from Chinese speaking regions, this section opens up various perspectives on the Sinophone cinema, showcasing various genres, styles and subject matters.
+Dedicated to Chinese-language filmmakers from Chinese-speaking regions, or produced and made by Chinese filmmakers, this section opens up various perspectives on Sinophone cinema, showcasing various genres, styles, and subject matters.

 Selected films compete for two equal Chinese Language Short Film Awards.